ordina-jworks/ordina-jworks.github.io/_posts/2018-09-26-Inter-service-communication.md

     }
 {% endhighlight %}

-# Encoder / Decoder
-Besides JSON encoders and decoders, you can also enable support for XML.
-If you ever have to integrate with SOAP third party APIs, OpenFeign supports it.
-There is a very detailed explanation on how to use it in the [documentation](https://github.com/OpenFeign/feign/tree/master/jaxb){:target="_blank"} of OpenFeign.
+# Intercepting requests
+If you need some basic authorization, custom headers or some extra information in every request of the client, we can use interceptors.
+This becomes very useful in situations where every request needs this extra information.
+To add an interceptor, we just add an extra method that returns the OpenFeign interceptor.

+{% highlight java %}
+ private RequestInterceptor requestInterceptor() {
+        return requestTemplate -> {
+            requestTemplate.header("user", username);
+            requestTemplate.header("password", password);
+            requestTemplate.header("Accept", ContentType.APPLICATION_JSON.getMimeType());
+        };
+    }
+{% endhighlight %}

+To enable the customization, we add the interceptor to the builder.

+{% highlight java %}

+   @Bean
+   AuthClient authClient() {
+        return Feign.builder()
+                .requestInterceptor(requestInterceptor())
+                .target(AuthClient.class, baseServerUrl);
+    }
+{% endhighlight %}

 # Securing your API
 When we want to add the security layer between our services, there are a couple solutions to look at.
 Here are a few that can be handled by OpenFeign.

 ## Basic
->When you want to send basic credentials you can just add an [interceptor](#interceptor) for the OpenFeign client and add the username and password.
+When you want to send basic credentials you can just add an [interceptor](#interceptor) for the OpenFeign client and add the username and password.

 ## Bearer
->For only Bearer token communication you can just pass it down the parameters of your method call.
+For only Bearer token communication, you can just pass it down in the request header of your method call.

+{% highlight java %}
+//Spring
+    @Override
+    public boolean isTokenValid(@RequestHeader("Authorization") String token);

+//OpenFeign
+    @RequestLine("GET /auth")
+    @Headers({"Authorization: {token}", "Accept: application/hal+json"})
+    boolean isValid(@Param("token") String token);
+{% endhighlight %}

 ## OAuth2
->This link provides a good explanation about the use of OAuth2 with OpenFeign.
+This link provides a good explanation about the use of OAuth2 with OpenFeign.
 [OAuth 2 interceptor](https://jmnarloch.wordpress.com/2015/10/14/spring-cloud-feign-oauth2-authentication/ ){:target="_blank"}

+# Creating a SOAP client
+Besides JSON encoders and decoders, you can also enable support for XML.
+If you ever have to integrate with SOAP third party APIs, OpenFeign supports it.
+There is a very detailed explanation on how to use it in the [documentation](https://github.com/OpenFeign/feign#jaxb){:target="_blank"} of OpenFeign.

 # Handling errors with the error decoder
 The OpenFeign API provides an ErrorDecoder to handle erroneous responses from servers.